Highlights

 Where to Watch Moving Pictures (1989)

-Need to watch 'Moving Pictures' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the Richard Myers-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+In the mood to watch 'Moving Pictures' without leaving the house?
+Hunting down a streaming service to buy, rent, download, or view the Richard Myers-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Moving Pictures' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Moving Pictures' right now, here are some specifics about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Moving Pictures' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Moving Pictures' right now, here are some finer points about the flick.

-Curious to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "MOVING PICTURES began with a dream I had about a woman walking beside a woods and singing a beautiful aria I didnt remember the song but for the film I selected Plaisir dAmour by Jean Paul Égide Martini The film soon became a series of other dream ideas as well I wanted every scene in the film to be a tracking shot moving from right to left like a dream scroll I wanted the film to be quiet and contemplative and I didnt want to use subtitles" .

 'Moving Pictures' Release Dates